 Do I need to be up to date with my tax obligations?

-Yes, you need to file all of your required tax returns, both personal and business, before submitting an Offer.
+Yes, you must file all your required personal and business tax returns before submitting an Offer.
 In addition, you need to be current on any estimated tax payments you may be liable for.

 If your OIC is rejected, you have several options: